io12/unf/README.md

 ### Is this useful?

 Hopefully for some people.
-There are certain situations for which I believe this tool is useful:
+There are certain situations in which I believe this tool is useful.

-- Downloaded files uploaded by non-cli users, especially large archives with poorly-named files
+- Downloading files uploaded by non-CLI users, especially large archives with poorly-named files
 - The ` (1)` that gets appended to web browser download duplicates
 - Unix tools which take advantage of the loose Unix filename restrictions (like `youtube-dl`, which creates filenames from the video title)

+### How does this handle collisions?

+Since `unf` is an automatic batch rename tool, there may be cases where the path to the unixized filename already exists. `unf` resolves this crisis by appending and incrementing a zero-padded number to the end of the file stem.
+An example of this is displayed [here](#collisions).

+### Why is the collision-resolving number zero-padded?

+It has the nice property of being ordered properly when using tools that sort filenames by ASCII values, such as `ls` and shell completion.

+### Why not just use shell completion to access problematic filenames?

+Shell completion can automatically insert backslash escapes, but this is sub-optimal.
+The backslash escapes make the filenames less readable.
+However, shell completion is great for invoking `unf`.